 Personally, I use Facebook as my journal.
 I don't post every day, but I do always try to post useful and relevant statuses.
 I have been having customized books printed of my Facebook entries in five-year intervals using a company called My

 Social Book.
-Whether digital journal or handwritten, writing down your thoughts, musings, and daily experiences can be therapeutic and validating.
-Plus, it's a nice memoir to leave behind for your children and grands one day so they can feel close to you.
+Whether it be a digital journal or a handwritten one, writing your thoughts, musings, and daily experiences is therapeutic and validating.
+It's also a nice memoir to leave so your children and grandchildren can know and feel close to you.

 Get 7-9 Nightly Sleep Hours and Hide the Blue Lights

 Sleep is a vital indicator of overall health and well-being.
 We spend roughly one-third of our lives asleep.
 The National Sleep Foundation (NSF) completed a two-year study to determine how much sleep people need by age category.

 The NSF recommends the following to help you get a full night's sleep, which I also learned when I enrolled in a Cognitive Behavioral Program for combatting my insomnia several years ago: